afriteknz/k8s-infrastructure/README.md

 #### Setting up & provisioning Kubernetes (EKS/AKS) Cluster with Terraform.
-- This repo explores kubernetes components & concepts, CI/CD approaches (pull and push-based) for deploying kubernetes resources & microservices applications.
+- This repository will explore Kubernetes components and concepts, as well as CI/CD approaches (both pull and push-based) for deploying Kubernetes resources and microservices applications.
+The demonstrations will use managed Kubernetes services, Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).

+While the core concepts are universally applicable, there are slight variations in implementations across different Kubernetes environments.

-In this repo, I will explore
+To summarise, we will explore

 - Kubernetes (EKS/AKS) - Deployment using Terraform and Github actions CI/CD pipelines.
 - ArgoCD or FluxCD installation -   bootstrapping using Terraform.